noviceGuru/noviceGuru/README.md

 # Hey there!
 I'm Amin 🙂
-A `Frontend Developer` with over four years of experience, mainly focused on `React` and `NextJS`, occasionally enjouing `Angular`.
+A `Frontend Developer` with over four years of experience, mainly focused on `React` and `NextJS`, occasionally enjoying `Angular`.

 I also have some backend development and DevOps skills under my belt.
+I've used `relational` and `non-relational` databases, like `SQlite` and `MongoDB`, used `ORM`s like `mongoose`, and set up servers with `ExpressJS` and `NestJS`.

 This page is a work in progress, and I'll be adding more content gradually.
 I'll try to keep it tidy.
 I say that every time!
 <br>
 <br>